-In some cases when you shot Firenock with an older bow with a worn-in string, the string with its deformed shaped based on the old nock will torque Firenock nock when in full pull and release.
-A new string or redoing the serving to perfectly round should solve the problem and please make sure the size of the serving is correct.
+In some cases when you shoot Firenock with an older bow with a worn-in string, the deformed string will torque the Firenock nock when in full pull and release.
+A new string or redoing the serving (i.e. perfectly round) should solve the problem.
+Please make sure the size of the serving is correct.

 The roundness of the string: If the serving on the string is old and it is worn-in, the shape of the serving is no longer round.
 This would form an uneven pressure to the nock and thus cause it to crack the nock as it is being torqued when shot.
 If the serving is not even, this will also cause this to happen.